swt02026/.vim/README.md

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/gvimrc ~/.gvimrc

+# Configure your CMake-based C/C++ project to work with YouCompleteMe

+Most of the time your C/C++ project uses custom compiler flags.
+To make [YouCompleteMe][3] automatically find them, you have to enable the `CMAKE_EXPORT_COMPILE_COMMANDS` when configuring your CMake build.
+Then a file named `compile_commands.json` will be created in the build directory.

+Create a file called `.ycm_extra_conf.py` in your project's top directory and add the following line to it:

+    compilation_database = 'ABSOLUTE_PATH_TO_YOUR_BUILD_DIRECTORY'

+The next time you open a file from your C/C++ project, [YouCompleteMe][3] is smart enough to figure out the include paths etc. on its own.
+Well, somehow.
+In really big and complicated projects, there seem to be issues still.

 # About

 This is inspired by the post [Synchronizing plugins with git submodules and